 receive the finest staircases.

-For the Stockholm Wine Bar, the staircase was completed in a traditional black finish with three balusters per tread.
+For the Stockholm Wine Bar, the spiral staircase was completed in a traditional black finish with three balusters per tread.
 This stylish configuration reduces the gaps between the balusters to less than 100 mm, making it compliant with UK and Swedish Building Regulations.
 The bespoke design also allows the top of the staircase to be seamlessly accessed from both main bar area, and a lower level corridor.

 So, next time you visit the “Venice of the North”, why not stop by at The Stockholm Wine Bar and enjoy our craftsmanship with a glass of fine wine.